2 Days in Paris

 Adjacent to Les Invalides is the Musée Rodin, which we highly recommend visiting.
 In the Museum’s garden are the sculptor’s main pieces of art.

 Crossing the esplanade of Les Invalides you’ll get to the Pont Alexander III, one of Paris’ most beautiful bridges.
 If you head straight, you’ll walk bounded by the Grand Palais and the Petit Palais.
-This last palace is free and its decoration and patio are worth-while seeing.
+This last palace is free and its decoration and patio are worth seeing.

 Once you get to the Arc de Triomphe, we recommend climbing to the top.
 It offers, in our opinion, the best views of Paris, running from the Louvre to the Grande Arche de la Défense.

-Going back to Avenue Champs-Élysées and walking half an hour, you will come to Place de la Concorde, where the Obelisk of Luxor is located.
+Going back to Avenue Champs-Élysées and walking half an hour, you'll come to Place de la Concorde, where the Obelisk of Luxor is located.
 From the center of the square you have views of Champs-Élysées to the west, Tuileries Garden to the east, the National Assembly and Madeleine Church to the north.

 Wandering towards the church, you’ll go down Rue Royale, one of the most famous shopping streets in Paris.
 You can access l’église de la Madeleine, and then going back from where you came from, take Rue Saint Honoré to the left.

-Take this street and to the left hand side, you’ll come upon the Place Vendôme, presided over by the famous triumphal column, which is a copy of the Trajan’s in Rome.
+Take this street and to the left-hand side, you’ll come upon the Place Vendôme, presided over by the famous triumphal column, which is a copy of the Trajan’s in Rome.

 Leaving the square by the same route and going straight ahead is the Tuileries Garden.
 Wander across the park until you arrive at the Louvre Museum.
 If you want to make it to Montmartre before dinner, we suggest choosing the exhibitions carefully and being selective.